BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 Multisignatures were great for the very specific case of jointly holding funds and setting rules for who among the joint signers could authenticate the use of those funds.
 There are many use cases, such as: a spousal joint bank account (a 1-of-2 signature); a fiduciary requirement for dual control (a 2-of-2 signature); and an escrow (a 2-of-3 signature).

 > :book: ***What is a PSBT?*** As the name suggests, a PSBT is a transaction that has not been fully signed.
 That's important, because once a transaction is signed, its content is locked in.
-[BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) defined an abstracted methodology for putting PSBTs together that describes roles in the collaboration (and standardizes them).
+[BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) defined an abstracted methodology for putting PSBTs together that describes and standardizes roles in their collaborative creation.
 A *Creator* proposes a transaction; one or more *Updaters* supplement it; and one or more *Signers* authenticate it; before a *Finalizer* completes it; and an *Extracter* turn it into a transaction for the Bitcoin network.
 There may also be a *Combiner* who merges parallel PSBTs from different users.

-PSBTs may initially look sort of the same because they have a single overlapping bit of functionality: the ability to jointly sign a transaction.
+PSBTs may initially look sort of the same as multi-sigs because they have a single overlapping bit of functionality: the ability to jointly sign a transaction.
 However, they were created for a totally different use case.
-They recognize the need for multiple programs to jointly create a transaction for a number of different reasons, and they provide a regularized format for doing so.
-They're especially useful for use cases involving hardware wallets (for which, see §7.3), which may be airgapped or have minimum transaction history.
+PSBTs recognize the need for multiple programs to jointly create a transaction for a number of different reasons, and they provide a regularized format for doing so.
+They're especially useful for use cases involving hardware wallets (for which, see §7.3), which are protected from full access to the internet and tend to have minimal transaction history.

-In general, PSBTs provide a number of functional elements that improve these use cases:
+In general, PSBTs provide a number of functional elements that improve this use case:

 1. They provide a _standard_ for collaboratively creating transactions, whereas previous methodologies (including the multi-sig one from the previous chapter) were implementation dependent.
-2. They support a _wider variety of use cases_, including joint funding.
+2. They support a _wider variety of use cases_, including simple joint funding.
-3. They support _airgapped wallets_ and other cases where a wallet may not have full transaction history.
+3. They support _hardware wallets_ and other cases where a node may not have full transaction history.
-4. They optional allow for the combination of _non-serialized transaction creation_, not requiring an ever-bigger hex code to be passed from user to user.
+4. They optional allow for the combination of _non-serialized transactions_, not requiring an ever-bigger hex code to be passed from user to user.

 PSBTs do their work by supplementing normal transaction information with a set of inputs and outputs, each of which defines everything you need to know about those UTXOs, so that even an airgapped wallet can make an informed decision about signatures.
 Thus, an input lists out the amount of money in a UTXO and what needs to be done to spend it, while an output does the same for the UTXOs it's creating.

 This first section will outline the standard PSBT process of: Creator, Updater, Signer, Finalizer, Extractor.
 It'll do so from one machine, which will sort of make this look like a convoluted way to create a raw transaction.
-But, have faith, there's a purpose to this! [§7.2](07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md) will show some real-life examples of using PSBTs and will turn this simple system into a collaborative process shared between multiple machines that has real effects and creates real opportunities.
+But, have faith, there's a purpose to this! [§7.2](07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md) and [§7.3](/07_3_Integrating_with_Hardware_Wallets.md) will show some real-life examples of using PSBTs and will turn this simple system into a collaborative process shared between multiple machines that has real effects and creates real opportunities.

 ## Create a PSBT the Old-Fashioned Way
 #### PSBT Role: Creator